fjolne/fjolne/journal/content/posts/nn-from-zero-to-hero-l1.md

 ### Conclusion {#conclusion}

--   you've just created, trained and used a real neural network!
+-   you've just created, trained and used a real neural network
+-   you can use it for many different tasks: predict housing prices, recognize hand-written digits, etc